-If the Group, including the Life Companies, do not continue to take action to manage and mitigate the risks, the scenario analysis results highlight potentially material exposure to transition risks across each of the scenarios.
-Indicating that the impacts of climate change have the potential to materially reduce the investment returns and increase the volatility for each of the Life Companies and their customers.
+If the Group, including PUTM, does not continue to take action to manage and mitigate the risks, the scenario analysis results highlight potentially material exposure to transition risks across each of the scenarios.
+Indicating that the impacts of climate change have the potential to materially reduce the investment returns and increase the volatility for PUTM and its customers.

-In line with the 'Scenario analysis' section on pages 61 to 65 of the Group ARA, for illustrative purposes, this report shows the results for the Life Companies portfolios under the 'Orderly Transition - Net Zero 2050' scenario only.
-The analysis highlights that the impacts of climate change can differ significantly between asset classes, and between regions, sectors and individual counterparties within each asset class for each scenario.
-For example, entities with a higher equity weighting are potentially more exposed to the impacts of climate change due to the expected higher reduction in the value of these assets under the three scenarios compared to other asset classes.
+In line with the 'Scenario analysis' section on pages 61 to 65 of the Group ARA, for illustrative purposes, this report shows the results for the PUTM portfolio under the 'Orderly Transition - Net Zero 2050' scenario only.
+The analysis highlights the impacts of climate change can differ significantly between asset classes.
+For example, equities are potentially more exposed to the impacts of climate change due to the expected higher reduction in the long term holding value of these assets under the three scenarios compared to other asset classes.